 Geospatial Index and Query

-Use Aerospike geospatial storage, indexing, and query to enable fast queries on points within a region, on a region containing points, and points within a radius.
+Use Aerospike geospatial storage and indexing to enable fast queries on points within a region, on a region containing points, and points within a radius.

 Underlying technologies